 15 Gluten-Free, Lectin-Free Bread Recipes that are easy, delicious, and nutritionally dense

-Pure starches such as arrowroot flour and tapioca flour give better results in lectin-free baking, but I am not using them as the main ingredients, because they still have a high glycemic index and are not nutritionally dense.
+Pure starches such as arrowroot flour and tapioca flour give better results in lectin-free baking.
+However, I am not using them as the main ingredients because they still have a high glycemic index and are not nutritionally dense.

-These sorghum morning bread buns are perfect straight from the oven, are easy to make and freeze, and are super delicious.
+These sorghum morning bread rolls are perfect straight from the oven, are easy to make and freeze, and are super delicious.

 This version of gluten-free flatbread is made with green plantain, sorghum flour, and extra virgin olive oil.
 Add fenugreek for extra flavor.
 It pairs well with curries and any stew-like dishes, but you can use it any way you want.

 This lectin-free flatbread made with green plantains and sorghum is easy to make and roll out, easy to cook, and stays soft and pliable even after one day on the counter.
 But I don’t promise you it will last that long, because it is also delicious.

 Here, the pop of green is added by using blanched stinging nettles, but spinach can also be used.
 These green cassava tortillas are the perfect pop of green for all your spring and summer meals.

 And you can also use them to make tortilla chips.
-You just cut them into triangles, drizzle with olive oil and bake them until crispy.
+You cut them into triangles, drizzle with olive oil and bake them until crispy.

 Whether you have it in a sweet or savory combo, this fake cornbread is a delicious and comforting addition to your meals.
 I even think that’s better than the real cornbread, but I might be biased.

-These cassava tortillas are very easy to make, they only include four ingredients, if you count water and salt, they are pliable and delicious and can be stored and reheated in many ways.
+These cassava tortillas are very easy to make.
+They only include four ingredients, if you count water and salt, they are pliable and delicious and can be stored and reheated in many ways.

-While is dairy-free, lectin-free, and gluten-free, this recipe is a dream come true because it’s also low-histamine (you might need to skip the turmeric and add rosemary).
+While dairy-free, lectin-free, and gluten-free, this recipe is a dream come true because it’s also low-histamine (you might need to skip the turmeric and add rosemary).
 It goes with everything, anytime.

 Are you on a lectin-light and sugar-free diet and don’t know if you can eat zucchini bread again?
-Please allow me to be the bearer of good news: you can eat zucchini if you remove the peels and seeds, where the lectins are.
+Please allow me to be the bearer of good news: you can eat zucchini if you remove the peels and seeds where the lectins are.

-This lectin-free soda bread is good warm, out of the oven, with a little bit of butter or even nut butter.
+This lectin-free soda bread is good warm, out of the oven, with a bit of butter or even nut butter.
 Makes a perfect breakfast on special occasions, like St. Patrick’s Day, of course.